Anant/Cassandra.Toolkit/src/cleanup-phantom-dirs/README.md

 - `removekeyspace.csv`: These are entire keyspaces that are orphaned, i.e., all keyspaces that have directory in C* data dir, but are not in system schema
 - `removetables.csv`: These are tables that are orphaned that have directory in C* data dir, but are not in system schema.
 This is for when there are keyspaces that are not entirely orphaned but only have some tables that are orphaned.
+- `alltables.csv`: These are all tables, as according to the data dirs

 ### What the Operator then needs to do with the new removekeyspace.csv and removetables.csv
 Currently this is a manual process that the operator needs to do.
 Since this is potentially very destructive, we have not yet made a script to remove those directories automatically - instead, this is currently done manually.
 However, we might reconsider adding a script to delete these as well in the future, which could be helpful to avoid human error especially if there are a lot of orphans.